ICMP ping

 threads

-Maximal number of threads in agent’s thread pool that is serving scheduled ICMP measurements.
+Maximal number of threads in the thread pool of the agent that is serving scheduled ICMP measurements.

 1024